 However, it was hard making ends meet with yet another person to feed and shelter.
 Then he heard about Victory Human Services AFC program - Adult Family Care.
 Now he receives a monthly payment that allows him to take care of his mother with dignity.
 "I never thought we would be this happy again," Jamal says, "Thank you, Victory Human Services."

-"It gives me a peace of mind knowing that my mom is happy, independent, and safe in her own home with her family around.
-I enjoy caring for her and making sure she is taken care of at all times."
-Jamal, Springfield.
+Caregiver Testimonial: "It gives me peace of mind knowing that my mom is happy, independent, and safe in her own home with her family around.
+I enjoy caring for her and making sure she is taken care of at all times." - Jamal, Springfield

-To become a Member of our Adult Family Care (AFC) program, and be eligible for our program and services, the person who needs assistance must be:
+To be eligible to become a member of Victory's Adult Family Care (AFC) program, the person who needs assistance must be:

 • 16 years of age or older